mbrochh/installing-python/README.md

 try the following things:

 Type `python3 --version` - you should see the Python version.

+Type `pip3 --version` - you should see the Python version.

 Type `mkvirtualenv` - you should see some help text about this command.